 Grooming requirement: 2-3 times a week brushing

-Kishu Kens are hunting dogs and they have the energy level for that.
+Kishu Kens are hunting dogs and they have the energy level for that activity.
 They require some daily exercise whether running in their yard or jogging with their owner.

 Lack of exercise can lead to unruly behavior.